Skip to main content

 This list includes reviews of books which are part of a growing body of literature devoted to a way of being Christian that takes the Bible seriously but not literally.

-SEX and RELIGION
+SEX PSYCHOLOGY and RELIGION

 This list of books and reviews present religious views on sexuality and sex-related topics, including morality.
 Different books address topics like abortion, birth control, marriage, same-sex relationships, sexual abuse and rape.
 Most of these books are from evangelical and progressive Christian perspectives.